 There are many terms referred to in regards to the different heights of hanging available.

 The most common is double hanging.
-Double hanging al lows us to maximize the amount of clothes that can be hung by having one hanger rail above another providing an overall height of at least 2.1 metres is available.
+Double hanging allows us to maximise the amount of clothes that can be hung by having one hanger rail above another, providing an overall height of at least 2.1 metres if available.

 Long hanging & ¾ hanging are also important to a lesser degree and can be set at custom heights depending on your requirements.